truefoundry/cognita/README.md

                 model: openai-devtest/text-embedding-ada-002
         ```

-    -   Ingest the data, by executing the following command from root folder: `python -m local.ingest` or using [API](#🔑-api-reference)
+    -   Ingest the data, by executing the following command from root folder: `python -m local.ingest` or using [API](#🔑-api-reference) `Data Indexing` Section.

 -   To run RAG locally using OpenSource LLMs and Embeddings,
     -   Setup Yaml in `local.metadata.yaml`